 Miami’s only loss was at the hands of the Tampa Bay Krewe RFC on Saturday, March 1, on the Krewe’s home pitch at Cuscaden Park.
 Miami met the Krewe again in early April as the playoffs began, and narrowly defeated the team from Tampa 20 to 14.
 Miami went on to defeat the Fort Lauderdale Knights RFC, Florida’s runners-up, 37 to 10 to on April 12 to earn the FRU’s only D-II place in the South Championship’s Elite Eight, which will take place in May 3nd 4 in Charlotte, N.C.

 The Tampa Bay Krewe and the Boca Raton Buccaneers RFC, who perennially finish in the Top Four teams in Florida and make a run in the playoffs, did not disappoint their fans through most of the regular rugby season.
-However, neither team advanced beyond Florida – a goal the Krewe and new head coach Dan Slagle had set after serving a one-year probation handed to the club by USA Rugby South for the club moving back to D-II level after being forced by USA Rugby South to compete at D-I in 2011-2012.
+However, neither team advanced beyond Florida – a goal the Krewe and new head coach Dan Slagle had set after serving a one-year probation handed to the club by USA Rugby South.
+The sanctions were set for the Krewe because the demoted itself back to D-II level after being forced by USA Rugby South to compete at D-I in 2011-2012.

 Few in the Krewe viewed this move to D-I as a feasible obligation, and agreed to take the penalty, limiting the club to compete only within Florida in 2012-2013.
 In March 2013, the Krewe upset the Naples Hammerheads to win the FRU Championship, but sanctions placed upon the team prevented Tampa Bay from moving onto South Championship.